apollographql/ac3-state-management-examples/apollo-remote-state/README.md

 npm install && npm run start
 ```

-The app should start at http://localhost:4000/.
+The server should start at http://localhost:4000/.